Grissess/cc-progs/README.md

 The `dctl` program is the primary method of user interaction with daemons.
 Refer to its help (by running it without arguments) for details.

+The `daemon_load` program is a stub that attempts to load a daemon with the same name as the file basename as itself.
+Unless a daemon called "daemon_load" exists in your system, this will probably fail if called directly.
+The intent is to copy this into the OpenOS distribution's `/etc/rc.d/` as a script with the appropriate name, then use `rc dmn enable` (for a daemon named `dmn`) to have that daemon start automatically on boot.

 ## `vim`, `libtedit`, and `lib2daccel`